-Head of Operations & MLRO Joined NFH in 2006
+Head of Operations & MLRO

 Seddeeqa Almunfaredi has over 18 years' experience in banking.
 Prior to joining NFH, she was with Ahli United Bank (AUB) and its predecessor Al-Ahli Commercial Bank for 10 years.
 Her final position was Senior Manager - Retail Credit & Operations.
 Seddeeqa holds an MBA in Executive Management with a Marketing concentration, and a BSc in Business Administration, both from the University of Bahrain.